 Staying small allows us to be selective and focused on a few projects at a time.
 Our proven alliances with senior consultants ensure top-notch, reliable creative output.

 We’re committed to making our work together fun.
 You’ll appreciate our efficiency and love of sharing best practices for project management.
 Clients tell us we communicate well—listening closely, while challenging long-held assumptions.

 By David Lecours, Principal

-When I launched LecoursDesign in 1995, the firm lacked a clearly defined brand positioning.
-As I soon discovered, that was a mistake.
+When I launched LecoursDesign in 1995, we were like most start-ups—no clearly defined brand positioning.
+I would soon discover this was a mistake.

 In 1998, KAA Design, a prominent Los Angeles architecture firm, hired us to update its brand identity.
-Based on that success, we created nearly all of the firm’s marketing communications materials over the next five years.
+Building on our success, we created nearly all of the firm’s marketing communications materials over the next five years.
 This included branding a new KAA division focused on brand experience.
 Unfortunately, because our firms now offered similar services, we were informed that our services were no longer needed.

 As you probably know, losing a great client is hard.
 The work we created together was intellectually challenging, fun, creative and financially rewarding.
 The loss was even more painful because the leaders at KAA had also become my friends.
 But through the experience, I learned an important lesson: if my firm could so easily be replaced by a new in-house branding division, we were simply a commodity.